vodpox/Terminal-Play/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development.
+These instructions will get you a copy of the project up and running on your local machine for development. for more in-depth tutorial go to the project's [wiki](https://github.com/edve98/Terminal-Play/wiki).

 ### Prerequisites